andreacremese/blog/source/ENG-SAAS/index.md

 ### Users VS Customers
 Startup tend to report users, but be extra careful as users may be different than customers.
 In many cases in a SAAS model, a **customer** has multiple seats (i.e. **users**), so there may be a single paying customer per multiple users.

-User count is very useful to understand the size of the operations, the potential network effect, and the technical/engineering challenges.
-But to gauge the financials of a company, ask for the number of (paying) customers.
+User count is very useful to understand the size of the operations, possibly potential network effect (if they are strong), and the technical/engineering challenges (if you are going to be working in R+D).
+One of the key indicators for social networks that rely on a freemium OR on (even more importantly) on advertisement revenue model is indeed MAU (Monthly Active Users).
+But to gauge the financials of a SAAS company, the number of (paying) customers is more appropriate.

+Another benefit of this is that SAAS companies usually report what is the average spend per customer, but not their trailing revenue.
+Having the number of customers, calculating the revenue is trivial.

 ### Run Rate
 Pro rata the income of a single period (say, a quarter) to a year.
 This is a measure of a business top line that presumes no growth (or decline, for that matter) as it takes current performance and projects that as the bases for the full year.
 Handle with care: imagine taking the sales on black friday and project to the full year.